 It’s 25 points for a win, with rewards all the way down to 10th spot (1 point) meaning almost half the field at each race (usually 20 cars line up) are capable of scoring vital world championship points.

 Modern day F1 racing has been dominated by Mercedes, Ferrari, Red Bull Racing and McLaren with Lotus-Renault, Williams-Renault and Force India providing the nearest challenge.

-Lewis Hamilton (4) and Sebastien Vettel (4) both winning multiple times… with Nico Rosberg of Germany and Jenson Button also taking the chequered flag in the points table.
+Lewis Hamilton (5) and Sebastien Vettel (4) both winning multiple times… with Nico Rosberg of Germany also taking the chequered flag in the points table.

 And despite numerous changes to the regulations of the sport and the scoring system, the title race still centres around three or four main teams and their respective drivers.

 The F1 betting markets, like most sports, have changed dramatically in the past few years.